argoproj/argo-cd/docs/user-guide/parameters.md

 argocd app set guestbook -p ingress.hosts[0]=guestbook.myclusterurl
 ```

+The `argocd app set` [command](./commands/argocd_app_set.md) supports more tool-specific flags such as `--kustomize-image`, `--jsonnet-ext-var-str` etc
+flags.
+You can also specify overrides directly in the source field on application spec.
+Read more about supported options in corresponded tool [documentation](./application_sources.md).

+## When To Use Overrides?

 The following are situations where parameter overrides would be useful:

 1. A team maintains a "dev" environment, which needs to be continually updated with the latest